-The kids are so cute and truly will be your favorite part.
+The kids are so cute and truly will be your favorite part (though they can be little stinkers some days!).
 They adore you and love to spend time with you.
 The area the children live in is highly impoverished which means there are not many resources for the kids.
 Teaching them English is giving them a great tool they would other otherwise not have.
 English will help them throughout their lives.

 Click that green button to learn more about the DR and the opportunities you will have while volunteering there!